GET READY TO

 They have NOT been created in a lab by food scientists.

-Below are the general guidelines we live by to cut out highly processed foods and create healthy balance in our diet by eating FULLfoods.
+- Below are the general guidelines we live by to cut out highly processed foods and create healthy balance in our diet by eating FULLfoods.
+Eating this way is the most simple, yet powerful way to enhance you and your family’s health.

 Eat whole or minimally processed foods (FULLfoods).

-- Healthy fats, butters and oils: Lightly salted or unsalted butter; 100% virgin and/or unrefined oils
+- Healthy fats, butters and oils

-What you should AVOID:
+What you should AVOID

 Avoid processed food in general.